-Messages for Earth is a project by artist Aubrey Ingmar Manson, and utilizes speculative fiction to portray an eco-socialist political narrative, addressing the urgency for immediate action to lessen the impact of climate change caused by human civilization and capitalism.
+Messages for Earth is a project by artist, Aubrey Ingmar, and utilizes satire to portray an eco-socialist political narrative, addressing the need for immediate action in preventing climate change caused by human civilization and capitalism.

-Messages for Earth is based on a fictional narrative, but the Truth is, Capitalism kills, and does so without a conscience.
-It is killing our planet nonsensically and exponentially.
-Viewing the destruction unfold in real time is beyond alarming with the planet’s health, humanity’s future, and the uncertainty of how we will do something about it, all in jeopardy.
-It is also about the inequality in relation to who produces the most destruction to the planet and who will bear the most effects of it.
+Messages for Earth is a fictional narrative, but of course in reality Capitalism destroys without a conscience, exponentially killing our planet.
 Ninety-nine corporations produce 71% of carbon emissions, with the US military producing more C02 emissions than most industrialized nations.
-Surely, the 1% will find a way to not have to experience most of the effects of climate change, while people at the bottom of the hierarchy will absorb most of the harm even though they truly are not to blame for the cause of climate change.
-This thought can be disheartening, and why it seems so important to act as swiftly as possible now against inequalities that would be heightened as a result of global warming, while holding governments and corporations accountable for their grotesque production of greenhouse gasses.
+The horror of it all demonstrated best through the inequality in relation to who produces the most destruction to the planet and who will bear the most effects of it.
+Surely, the 1% will find a way to not have to experience most of the effects of climate change, while people at the bottom of the hierarchy will absorb most of the harm.
+This thought can be disheartening, and why its important to act as swiftly as possible now against inequalities that would be heightened as a result of global warming, while holding governments and corporations accountable for their grotesque production of greenhouse gasses.
 Because of this, I hope for this project to be shared, engaged with, critiqued, and to communicate towards a critical conversation.

 As an activist, Aubrey has been an organizing member for groups in Los Angeles such as Artists for Democracy, af3irm, Socialist Alternative, and helped to form Socialist Students at UCLA.